Telugu script

-Telugu script (తెలుగు లిపి), an abugida from the Brahmic family of scripts, is used to write the Telugu language, a Dravidian language spoken in the Indian states of Andhra Pradesh and Telangana as well as several other neighbouring states.
+Telugu script (తెలుగు లిపి) is an abugida from the Brahmic family of scripts used to write the Telugu language, a Dravidian language spoken in the Indian states of Andhra Pradesh and Telangana as well as several other neighbouring states.
 It is one of the official scripts of the Indian Republic.
 The Telugu script is also widely used for writing Sanskrit texts and to some extent the Gondi language.
 It gained prominence during the Eastern Chalukyas also known as Vengi Chalukya era.
 It also shares extensive similarities with the Kannada script.

 History

 The Brahmi script used by Mauryan kings eventually reached the Krishna River delta and would give rise to the Bhattiprolu script found on an urn purported to contain Lord Buddha's relics.
 Buddhism spread to East Asia from the nearby ports of Ghantasala and Masulipatnam (ancient Maisolos of Ptolemy and Masalia of Periplus).
-Kadamba script developed by the Kadamba dynasty was derived from the Brahmi script and later evolved into the Telugu-Kannada script after the 7th century.
+Kadamba script developed by the Kadamba dynasty was derived from the Brahmi script and later evolved into the Kannada-Telugu script after the 7th century.
 The Telugu and Kannada scripts then separated by around 1300 CE.
 The Muslim historian and scholar Al-Biruni referred to both the Telugu language as well as its script as "Andhri".